New NATO chief Mark Rutte visits Ukraine in his first trip since taking office

-KYIV, Ukraine (AP) — New NATO Secretary-General Mark Rutte visited Ukraine on Thursday in his first official trip since taking office and pledging continued support for Kyiv in its war with Russia.
+KYIV, Ukraine (AP) — New NATO Secretary-General Mark Rutte visited Ukraine on Thursday in his first official trip since taking office and pledging the alliance's continued support for Kyiv in its war with Russia.

 Rutte met with Ukrainian President Volodymyr Zelenskyy in Kyiv as air raid sirens twice went off in the Ukrainian capital.

-The new head of NATO vowed when he took office Tuesday to help shore up Western support for Ukraine, which has been fighting Russia's full-scale invasion since February 2022 and has recently been on the defensive due to a relentless Russian army push in eastern regions.
+The new head of NATO vowed when he took office on Tuesday to help shore up Western support for Ukraine, which has been fighting Russia's full-scale invasion since February 2022 and has for most of this year been on the defensive due to a relentless Russian army push in the country's eastern regions.

 Rutte expressed confidence that he can work with whomever is elected president of the United States, the alliance's most powerful member, in November.
 That could be a key moment for Ukraine's effort to ensure continuing Western support.

-Zelenskyy said he discussed with Rutte elements of Ukraine's so-called victory plan, ahead of a NATO meeting at the Ramstein air base in Germany next week.
+Zelenskyy said he discussed with Rutte elements of Ukraine's so-called victory plan, ahead of a NATO meeting at the Ramstein Air Base in Germany next week.
+The gathering draws together defense leaders from the 50-plus partner nations who regularly meet to coordinate weapons aid for the war.

 The two also discussed the battlefield situation and the specific needs of Ukrainian military units.
-Zelenskyy reiterated that Ukraine needs more weapons, including long-range weapons.
+Zelenskyy reiterated that Ukraine needs more armaments, including long-range weapons it has long requested.

+Asked whether the war in the Middle East will affect the timeline he had envisioned for the victory plan, Zelenskyy noted that the U.S. and Britain say Iran has supplied missiles and drones to Russia for use against Ukraine.

+He also appealed for Western countries to scrap restrictions on Ukraine’s use of Western-supplied long-range weapons to strike deep inside Russia.

+“Of course, we want Ukraine to not be forgotten.
+But the best way not to forget about Ukraine is to provide the appropriate weapons and the necessary permissions,” Zelenskyy said.
+“And to help shoot down ... the same Iranian missiles or drones, just as they are shot down over Israel, to shoot them down in the same way over Ukraine.”

-Rutte reiterated the alliance's unwavering support for Ukraine, saying “Ukraine is closer to NATO than ever before.”
+Rutte reiterated the alliance's unwavering support for Ukraine, insisting that “Ukraine is closer to NATO than ever before.”

-When asked about the prospects for NATO membership for Ukraine, Rutte said recent steps taken by NATO together “build a bridge to NATO membership,” including 40 billion euros ($44 billion) of funding assistance, bilateral security agreements between allies, and the formation of a new NATO command to coordinate assistance and training.
+He said recent steps taken by NATO “build a bridge to NATO membership” for Ukraine, including 40 billion euros ($44 billion) of funding assistance, bilateral security agreements between allies, and the formation of a new NATO command to coordinate assistance and training.

-The bomb hit between the third and fourth floors of the building on Wednesday night, igniting blazes, Kharkiv regional Gov. Oleh Syniehubov said.
+The bomb hit between the third and fourth floors of the building on Wednesday night, igniting a fire, Kharkiv regional Gov. Oleh Syniehubov said.
 Firefighters searched for survivors through smoke and rubble.

-Glide bombs have become an increasingly common weapon in the war.
-They have terrorized civilians and bludgeoned the Ukrainian army's front-line defenses.
+Increasingly common in the war, glide bombs have terrorized civilians and bludgeoned the Ukrainian army's front-line defenses.
+Ukraine has no effective countermeasure for glide bombs, which are launched from Russian aircraft inside Russia.

 They were a key weapon in Russia's capture of the tactically significant town of Vuhledar on Wednesday, as Russian forces wreak destruction on the eastern Donetsk region and force weary Ukrainian troops to withdraw from obliterated towns and villages.

-Ukraine has no effective countermeasure for glide bombs, which are launched from Russian aircraft inside Russia.

-Ukraine President Volodymyr Zelenskyy said the latest Kharkiv attack highlighted the urgent need for increased support from Ukraine’s Western allies.
+Zelenskyy, at a news conference with Rutte, said it was right for Ukraine to pull its forces out of Vuhledar so that they could live to fight another day.
+Earlier, he said the latest Kharkiv attack highlighted the urgent need for increased support from Ukraine’s Western allies.

-Zelensky recently held talks with officials in the United States in an effort to ensure further Western military support.
+Zelensky recently held talks with officials in the U.S. in an effort to ensure further Western military support.

 Russia has had the battlefield initiative since late last year, when a Ukrainian counteroffensive petered out.
 Ukraine is grappling with a critical manpower problem on the front line and is straining to hold back Russia's grinding assaults.